petershin/liferay-learn/docs/commerce/latest/en/store-management/sending-emails/store-emails.md

 ## Viewing Email Notifications of an Order

 Email notifications related to an order are tracked.
 To view them, open the Global Menu and navigate to *Control Panel* &rarr; *Commerce* &rarr; *Orders*.
-Select an order and click the *Emails* tab.
+Select an order and then click the *Emails* tab.
 See [Orders Information](../../order-management/orders/order-information.md) to learn more.

 ![You can view the triggered notification under the Emails tab of an Order.](./store-emails/images/04.png)